al1brn/geonodes/generation/docgen/doc/section.md

 A **Section** is basically a title and a comment.

 It inherits from a list into which sub sections can be stored.
 A Section produces documentation:
 - Header
 - Comment
 - Loop on sub sections
 - Extra (for intrapage links)

-the list of sub sections is not empty
-- sort_sections (bool) : The sections are printed in alphabetical order
-- extra (str) : Extra text at the end of the documentation